 Google isn’t a big fan of this.
 Their job, and what keeps them the number one search engine in the world, is to make sure that their organic rankings are nothing but quality content.

 Google got wise — and they’ve been getting wiser over the years.
 They will take manual action against a website and if they do, it’s going to hurt.
 Take a look at what happened to a large retail chained less than a decade ago.

-The technique that was used was paid links.
-There is no hiding what the terminology is or does.
+The technique that was used was paid links and there is no hiding what the terminology is or does.
 They paid for links on websites.

 Often, these websites are really obvious to Google.
 They will track these links to a website that is nothing but links.
 That’s it.

-No content.
-No meat.
-No taters.
+No content, No meat, No taters.
 Just garbage.
-JC Penney was immediately slapped with manual action from Google.
+Due to this, JCPenney was immediately slapped with manual action from Google.

 What exactly does manual action mean?

-It means that Google personally sends a letter to an individual website and lets them know that they know what’s been going on and they aren’t going to stand or it.
+It means that Google personally sends a letter to an individual website and lets them know that they know what’s been going on and they aren’t going to stand for it.